-The goal of the PATH4YOU project is to provide people throughout the state of Indiana with:
+The goal of the PATH4YOU program is to provide people throughout the state of Indiana with:

 - High-quality (best of the best),

 - patient-centered (focused on your needs and your values)